grantwill74/notes-on-algorithm-design/slides/module_1_1/module_1_1.md

 Create 5 procedures where each one violates a different one of Knuth's rules but satisfies the others.
 For example, one that breaks rule 1 but satisfies rules 2-5; one that breaks rule 2 but satisfies rules 1, 2, 4, and 5; etc. These procedures can be in English or any other language, it doesn't have to be C or a formal language.

+---

+# Practice 4

+Create or imagine a procedure that is actually useful, but is *not* an algorithm.

+What would you have to do to *make* it be an algorithm?

+Would it still be useful if you did?